samulisuomi/basket-frontend/README.md

 Shopping list manager built with React, Redux and Material-UI.
 Deployed at http://sasuomi.github.io/basket-frontend

 ## Browser support
-* Should work and look fine in latest versions of Chrome, Firefox, Safari, Edge and IE11.
+* Should work and look fine in latest versions of Chrome, Firefox, Safari, Edge and IE10+.
-* Should be usable in IE9+ but the layout will look a bit odd due to the usage of flexbox.
+* Should be usable in IE9 but the layout will look odd due to the usage of flexbox.

 ## Future improvements
 * Split actions and reducers to domain specific files.